triplem/winston-config/README.md

 Hope it helps, and you are able to use it.
 If there are any problems, do not hesitate to open an issue or write a message to the author of this project.

+An application using this configuration is [Agora](https://github.com/softwerkskammer/NeuePlattform-Implementierung) from the Softwerkskammer Germany.

 ## LICENSE